 Created In Response to the Evolving Threat Landscape

-What Is The CMMC?
+What Is CMMC Compliance?

-The Cybersecurity Maturity Model Certification introduces new terminology to classify what most information security practitioners will recognize as categories, control families, and controls.
-In the CMMC, one will recognize what are called “Domains” as categories and subcategories from NIST SP 800-53:
+The CMMC framework introduces new terminology to classify what most information security practitioners will recognize as categories, control families, and security controls.
+In a CMMC assessment, one will recognize what are called “Domains” as categories and subcategories from NIST SP 800-53 for protecting CUI:

 Tips to Proactively Meet The CMMC

-For most vendors, the CMMC tiers are the biggest concern.
+For most vendors, the CMMC levels are the biggest concern.
 Given that they are the heart of the certification, the tiers are critical to proactively meeting the CMMC requirements.
 The Tier-level certification requirements for a given contract will be included in the RFI and subsequent RFP.

-Acquisition & Sustainment, we anticipate that Tier 3 and below are at least in their semi-final (if not final) stages and contractors can start working towards the requirements.
+We recommend proactive defense contractors start working towards Tier 3 compliance.
+Based on the timeline given Office of the Under Secretary of Defense for Acquisition & Sustainment, we anticipate that Tier 3 and below are at least in their semi-final (if not final) stages, and contractors can start working towards the requirements.